-It does not have a dust blower to blow sawdust of the line but the motor cooling fan does a pretty good job on its own.
+It does not have a dust blower to blow sawdust of the line, but the motor cooling fan does a pretty good job on its own.

-It’s more ergonomic and since it’s smaller, it’s also easier to see the cutting line and move it about.
+It’s more ergonomic, and since it’s smaller, it’s also easier to see the cutting line and move it about.
 It has an all-metal gear case and ball and roller bearing construction for durability.
 The base plate does have a “zero-splinter” notch on one end, particularly useful when cutting plywood.

 It provides a maximum cutting capacity of oak 2-3/8″, Steel 3/4″, Aluminum 1/4″.